 If you discuss your concerns with the person and the matter is resolved, it may not be necessary for you to take further action.
 If the conversation does not resolve your concerns or you decide that talking to the person involved would not be safe or helpful:

 Talk to your manager or a leader in your practice setting

 Share information about the situation only with those who require it.

 If you are in an employment situation, you should report your observations and concerns to your manager or supervisor as soon as possible.
-They will then report to the college (or appropriate regulatory body).
+They are then responsible for reporting to BCCNM (or appropriate regulatory body).
 The employer has the ability to take immediate steps to limit the risk posed by the individual's ongoing practice.
 When documenting and reporting your concerns:

-Behaviours of concern to the college include those that put clients at risk and are practice related.
-These include behaviour related to drug use, boundary violations, sexual misconduct, abuse and fraud.
+Behaviours of concern to the college include those that put clients at risk and are practice-related.
+These include behaviour related to racism, culturally unsafe care, drug use, boundary violations, sexual misconduct, abuse and fraud.
 Those issues likely to be outside the college's mandate/authority include interpersonal conflicts, rudeness, employer-employee relations, complaints against health care facilities, clinics or agencies, and other regulated or non-regulated care providers.

-Complaints must be in writing and contain enough clear and specific detail to allow BCCNM to evaluate the information and know what specifically to investigate.
+Complaints must be in writing and have enough detail to allow BCCNM to evaluate the information and know what specifically to investigate.

 As much as possible, the complaint should outline the evidence available to support the allegations.
 This may include witness reports, results of health records audits/reviews, examples of specific incidents with dates, times and those involved and other relevant, specific information that supports the allegations in the complaint.
 It should also detail the steps the employer has taken to limit the risks the health professional's practice poses to clients.
 Here are examples of letters of complaint:

 See Complaints and concerns to learn more about submitting a written complaint to BCCNM.